 Perhaps that most harming source of bad information is the department of education student loan calculator.
-This estimator does not account for spousal student debt, but does include spousal income.
-So if you estimate your payment, and then estimate your spouses, it is possible you will get a number double what you actually owe.
+This estimator does not account for spousal student debt but does include spousal income.
+So if you estimate your payment, and then estimate your spouses, it is possible you will get a number double what you owe.

 UPDATE 11/7/16: Great news on the repayment estimator site… it now includes an option to list spousal income as well… meaning this previously lousy resource is now very helpful!

 If you and your spouse both have student loans and both sign up for IBR or PAYE, there shouldn’t be a marriage “penalty” if the paperwork is processed correctly.
-However, given the complicated nature of this issue, it is something that is worth keeping a close eye on as your documents are processed.
+However, given the complicated nature of this issue, it is worth keeping a close eye on as your documents are processed.